DeepBhattarai/Machine_Learning/README.md

 _**Figure 3:** Mean squared error(MSE) evolution on scaled data._

-Although the algorithm seems to converge, in order to evaluate whether this improvement is due to scaling or real improvement on the model generalization a  robust metric known as root mean squared error (rmse) was used.
+Although the algorithm seems to converge, in order to evaluate whether this improvement is due to scaling or real improvement in the model generalization a  robust metric known as root mean squared error (_RMSE_) was used.
 Upon investigation, the rmse for both raw and scaled was the same indicating the failure of the model to generalize on prediction taxi prices.

 ### Learning rate evaluation
 One of the key parameters for a good machine learning model is to have an optimized learning rate.
 As a result, different learning rates were evaluated such as 0.01(base case),0.001 and 0.0001.
-On learning rate of 0.01 and 0.001 no convergence was seen where as on learning rate of 0.0001 a convergence to low mse was observed.
-One of the downfall of using such a low learning rate could be that it is fluctuating on the local minima.
+On learning rates of 0.01 and 0.001, no convergence was seen whereas on learning rate of 0.0001, a convergence to low _MSE_ was observed.
+One of the downfalls of using such a low learning rate could be that, it might be fluctuating on the local minima.
 So a further investigation should be conducted on it for assurance.
 ![image](https://github.com/user-attachments/assets/ddb0f47e-d852-42ae-aaad-df4233f25297)

-_**Figure 4:** MSE evolution on raw data using different learning rate._
+_**Figure 4:** MSE evolution on raw data using different learning rates._

 ### Feature engineering
 One of the many ways to improve the model is to perform feature engineering but in our case, this didn't have a positive impact as seen in the figure below: